Foroughmo/CogniEdu/README.md

   <p align="left">
   <img width="500" alt="ConvoCraftersLogo.png" src="https://github.com/user-attachments/assets/a4d75f09-b690-4da2-a92a-2194cbd59da5">

-Calendar is set to a day view for focused viewing of the day's schedule with a red line and arrow indicating the current time.
-Upcoming events show the next 3 events and Ed is located below to direct the student to utilize his AI Chatbot assistance.
+*Calendar is set to a day view for focused viewing of the day's schedule with a red line and arrow indicating the current time.
+Upcoming events show the next 3 events and Ed is located below to direct the student to utilize his AI Chatbot assistance.*

 #### Calendar Page <a name="Calendar Page"></a>
   <p align="left">
   <img width="500" alt="Cal 4" src="https://github.com/user-attachments/assets/8a19a5b7-7bfe-4e1f-abea-ab90f0242319">

+*Full week of optimized schedule is generated in week view.
+Light blue indicates the student's google calendar events, navy indicates Classes from Google Classroom, and pink indicates Ed's optimized study schedules.*

 #### Ed, AI Chatbot Page <a name="ED AI Chatbot Page"></a>
   <p align="left">
   <img width="500" alt="Ed 2" src="https://github.com/user-attachments/assets/ec3c4fe4-14d5-44c2-ab5f-a4cbb709f131">

+*Recommended questions are provided and is hidden once the student asks Ed questions*

 # **🤔 Technical Challenges** <a name="Technical-Challenges"></a>
 [TBD]